Sleep | Wellness Resource Guide

 Aim For at Least 8 Hours

-Experiment with sleeping the number of hours that make you feel best.
+Experiment with sleeping the amount of hours that makes you feel best.
 The average healthy adult should aim to sleep at least 8 hours.